-- (Ozolincus et al., 2009).
-It remains unclear, how the forest understory will respond to continuously reduced precipitation, as it might be in the case in a changing climate in - the future (Kreuzwieser and Gessler, 2010).
-In general, we can expect both direct and indirect impacts of continuously reduced precipitation on the forest understory system.
-Decreased transpiration and water potentials are short-term responses of plants to drought (Tschaplinski et al., 1998).
-As a result of the drop in water potential, stomatal closure will occur, limiting water fluxes at the cost of reduced CO2 uptake and assimi- - lation.
-At the level of plant communities and long-term response, the stress induced by drought may alleviate competitive exclusion of subdominant species, or it may tip the balance towards a state where only stress resistant plant species are able to survive (McDowell et al., 2008).
-The whole ecosystem response to reduced water supply will depend on ecosystem stability. - Since plants are closely linked to soil physical properties and interacting with soil microbiota, the response of plants to drought should be coordinated with detailed characterization of soil and hydrological properties.
-Soil characteristics are closely linked to the activity of soil microbiota and plant roots, which modify water flow pathways along roots, organic matter and water repellence of soils (Birkhofer et al., 2012; Carminati - et al., 2011; Gregory, 2006; Schaumann et al., 2007; Spohn and Rillig, 2012; Tang et al., 2011; Tisdall and Oades, 1982).
+Since plants are closely linked to soil physical properties and interacting with soil microbiota, the response of plants to drought should be coordinated with detailed characterization of soil and hydrological properties.
+Soil characteristics are closely linked to the activity of soil microbiota and plant roots, which modify water flow pathways along roots, organic matter and water repellency of soils (Birkhofer et al., 2012; Carminati et al., 2011; Gregory, 2006; Schaumann et al., 2007; Spohn and Rillig, 2012; Tang et al., 2011; Tisdall and Oades, 1982).
 Through shrinkage and fracturing of soil aggregates, soil structure is also responding to changing environmental conditions (in particular drought).
 Hence, the understory vegetation will be also be affected by indirect drought effects driven by soil processes.
+Since plants are closely linked to soil physical properties and interact with soil microbiota, the response of plants to drought should not be studied isolated.

 Our current understanding of drought effects on the forest understory is ambiguous and insufficient for predicting responses of the forest ecosystem: on one hand, the understory remains largely unmanaged, while the overstory structure of trees and canopy is a consequence of forest management practices.
-But on the other, the un- derstory also harbors the tree seedlings, which will form the next tree generation und thus we need a better mechanistic comprehension of this system.
-The knowledge of such mechanisms related to the understory response to drought need to be included in current forest growth models in order to be able to understand all aspects of the system - including natural regeneration - under climate change.
+But on the other hand, the understory also harbors the tree seedlings, which will form the next tree generation and thus we need a better mechanistic comprehension of this system.
+The knowledge of such mechanisms related to the understory response to drought need to be included in current forest growth models in order to understand all aspects of the system - including natural regeneration - under climate change.

-We thus propose to experimentally manipulate precipitation above the forest floor and investigate in detail the consequences for soil moisture, soil hydrological functions, and water uptake as well as vegetation structure but also allowing to include more in-depth studies such as assessments of the microbial community structure.
-The aim of this study was to apply a realistic reduction of precipitation and to ob-

-- serve the initial drought effects on the forest-understory-soil-system.
-Many other precipitation manipulation experiments introduce extreme short-time drought events (e.g. Glaser et al., 2013), which often eliminate precipitation completely, generating unrealistic drought effects (Beier et al., 2012).
-Our approach employs a moderate, adaptive, and continuous rainfall reduction, equivalent to a drought with 40 year return period. - To achieve our goal, nine investigation sites at three different geographical locations in Germany were established.
-Here, we describe and explain the set up and monitoring of the rainfall exclusion experiment and present first results of rainfall reduction with soil physical and biological evidence in effectiveness of drought set up.
+We thus propose to experimentally manipulate precipitation and investigate in detail the consequences for soil moisture, soil hydrological functions, and water uptake as well as vegetation structure, but also including more in-depth studies such as assessments of the microbial community structure.
+The aim of this study was to apply a realistic reduction of precipitation whilst avoiding any associated effects on air temperature or humidity and to observe the initial drought effects on the forest-understory-soil system.
+Many other precipitation manipulation experiments introduce extreme short-time drought events (e.g., Glaser et al., 2013), which often eliminate precipitation completely, generating unrealistic drought effects (Beier et al., 2012).
+In addition, the constructions used in previous studies often need electrical supply or intensive technical installation, supervision, and maintenance (e.g., Beier et al., 2004; Albert et al., 2011; Parra et al., 2012; Kopittke et al., 2014).
+Our approach employs a moderate, adaptive, and continuous rainfall reduction, equivalent to a drought with 40-year return period.
+To achieve our goal, nine investigation sites at three different geographical locations in Germany were established.
+Here, we describe and explain the set up and monitoring of the rainfall exclusion experiment and present the first results of rainfall reduction with soil physical and biological evidence on the effectiveness of the drought set up.